 The platform also gets praise for its flexibility when setting up toll-free numbers.
 Reviewers mention that you're not locked into a one-size-fits-all setup.
 Whether it’s configuring a vanity number or customizing routing options, users say they can tailor the service to fit their specific needs.
 That level of control helps businesses fine-tune how they handle calls and improve overall customer engagement..

-One downside I’ve noticed in reviews is that 800.com can be more expensive than other pay-as-you-go services.
-While the features are useful, the pricing might not be ideal for businesses needing occasional call tracking.
-Some competitors offer more budget-friendly options, making you consider whether you are getting the best value for your needs.
+Users often highlight 800.com’s useful call tracking features, which help businesses monitor and manage inbound calls effectively.
+One downside I’ve noticed in reviews is that it can be more expensive than other pay-as-you-go services.
+While the features are helpful, the pricing might not be ideal for businesses needing occasional call tracking.
+Still, many reviewers feel the quality and reliability of the service justify the higher cost.

-G2 reviewers also mention that while the verification rules for setting up a toll-free number are understandable, the process can feel restrictive.
+Another strength is the platform’s toll-free number setup, which allows businesses to create a professional presence.
+G2 reviewers mention that while the verification rules for setting up a toll-free number are understandable, the process can feel restrictive.
 There are specific compliance requirements to meet, and making changes isn’t always straightforward.
-If the steps aren’t followed exactly, users report delays in getting numbers properly set up.
-It would be helpful if the verification process were more streamlined, with less back-and-forth to get everything approved.
+Yet, users generally find that once verification is complete, the system works smoothly and provides dependable performance.

 What I like about 800.com: